Environmental Justice Concerns with Carbon Capture and Hydrogen Co-Firing in the Power Sector

 NJEJA and Partners Oppose Chemical Recycling

-In an effort to demonstrate our solidarity on this issue, inform our elected officials regarding the dangers of this technology, and oppose it’s development in our state, we submitted this letter on the matter.
+In an effort to demonstrate our solidarity on this issue, inform our elected officials regarding the dangers of this technology, and oppose its development in our state, we submitted this letter on the matter.
 Read our letter below.

 NJEJA Toolkit: EPA Power Plant Rule